samueleaton/screwy/README.md

 ##### Multi-platform Compatibility

-If you expect others to run NSG on a different platform than you are developing on, you will need to specify the platform to avoid conflicts.
+If you expect others to run Screwy on a different platform than you are developing on, you will need to specify the platform to avoid conflicts.

 For Mac, use: `OSX` or `darwin`